How would an ambitious young band garner the attention of your keen, highly-trained ears?

 There's been a lot written about this; I suggest essays by David Lowery (of Camper Van Beethoven and Cracker) on the economics and fairness on the matter, but it all comes down to: Do ALL OF US, as a society, value music?

 Besides, we like artwork, photos, liner notes and shit.
 And the whole "cloud" thing seems a little suspicious to us.
 It has a chilling Orwellian innocuousness to it.
 Essentially, we like to have our cake and eat it too...that is, a physical cake to eat, and a digitally streamed cake to carry with us and admire wherever we go.
 Or something.

 I want to use Bloodshot music in my Podcast.
 What's your policy?

 We love the fact that you are interested in using Bloodshot bands in your podcast (you obviously have impeccable taste in music), however, this is a very tricky subject, so stay tuned for further developments on our podcast policies.

 In the meantime, while we can't give you permission to use just any song from our catalog, you're more than welcome to use any of the songs that are available as MP3s on our website, which you can find by going to any particular release page.

-If you have any other podcast questions, contact mike [at] bloodshotrecords.com, and he'll probably tell you, "No." Just kidding, he's pretty nice.
+If you have any other podcast questions, contact Nina Steiner (nina [at] bloodshotrecords.com), and she'll probably tell you "No." Just kidding; she's very nice.

 Are you hiring?
 Should I send a resume?